rlemon/Notifier.js/README.md

 I have a [Demo](http://jsfiddle.net/rlemon/EVWxr/1/) setup @ jsFiddle.net for you to play with.

 Please report any bugs or features you would like added.

+*this project is a rewrite of rewrite of https://github.com/Srirangan/notifer.js*